 If there is a problem on the road and a fuse needs to be replaced, the same amperage fuse can be borrowed.
+Choose some feature of the vehicle that is not needed to use and replace it as soon as possible.

 To check a fuse, look at the band inside the fuse.
 If the band is broken or melted, replace the fuse.
 Be sure to replace a bad fuse with a fuse of the identical size and rating.